XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/update-rippled-manually-on-ubuntu.md

         $ sudo service rippled restart

-7. Remove the downloaded `rippled` package
+7. Delete the downloaded `rippled` package file:

         $ rm rippled*.rpm

+    (This does not affect the installation, but prevents later updates from trying to re-install the old version.)